Top 10 Different Types of Sensors Used in IoT (Internet of Things) Applications

 In this post, we will examine different types of sensors for Internet of Things used to capture relevant information, touch on their differences, and practical applications.

-The most common and convenient way to group Internet of Things sensors is by the type of data they are designed to capture.
-There are dozens of different sensor modifications — we’ll take a look at the most common ones, as well as their respective applications.
+The easiest way to group Internet of Things sensors is by the type of data they are designed to capture.
+There are dozens of different sensor modifications, and the following IoT sensors list is not exclusive.
+We will take a look at the most common ones, as well as their respective applications.

 This group consists of different types of IoT environment sensors capable of capturing a physical quantity of light and converting it to a digital signal.
 Light and electro-optical sensors are the common representatives of this category.